 As an arts advocate, Mr. Khanna was involved with the state level CREATE CA initiative, including being a Arts Education Taskforce member and contributing to the Blueprint for Creative Schools report.
 He has presented at Otis College of Art and Design and at the Center for California Studies 20th annual “Envisioning California” conference.
 Mr. Khanna currently serves on the board of the Los Feliz Charter School for the Arts located in Los Angeles, CA. Mr. Khanna holds a BFA in Illustration from Otis College of Art and Design, an MA in Education Studies from Loyola Marymount University and is currently a doctoral candidate at Loyola Marymount University’s Education Leadership for Social Justice graduate program.

 Nika Serras has been a parent at LFCSA since 2009 and, with 2 children attending, will be so until 2020.
-She has served on Site Council as Secretary for the past 2 years, and has just begun another term.
-Her husband Den has been the Tech Chair for 3 years, managing all aspects of the school’s technology.
+She served on Site Council for 4 years and has been a member of the board since January 2015 as the elected Parent Rep.